 Your policy also lists the kinds of services that are not covered by your insurance company.
 You have to pay for any uncovered medical care that you receive.

 How do I know which services are covered?

 If you already have an insurance plan and want to keep it, review your benefits to see which services are covered.
-Your plan may not cover the same services that you would receive if you signed up for a new plan via a Health Insurance Marketplace.
+Your plan may not cover the same services that another plan covers.
+You should also compare your plan with those offered through a Health Insurance Marketplace.
 Health Insurance Marketplace is a services that helps you shop for and compare health insurance plans.
 It is operated by the federal government.

 Essential Health Benefits